 Each year the Board of Trustees of Harper College offers to graduates of high schools within the Harper district a series of scholarships called Trustee Scholarships.
 The Trustee Scholarship will also be awarded to four students selected from the general College in-district population who are not recent graduates from one of the district high schools.
+In addition, the College offers graduates of indistrict high schools who rank in the top five percent of their graduating classes a Distinguished Scholar award which covers tuition, activity and parking fees.

-During the 1980-81 academic year, several scholarships for Harper students were established based primarily on academic achievement.
+Several scholarships have been established for Harper students, based primarily on academic achievement.
 The Harper College Educational Foundation "Award for Excellence" is the highest honor a Harper student can receive.
-Application for this scholarship is open to students from all college degree programs who meet criteria of grade point average, service, and faculty recommendation.
+Application for this scholarship is open to students from all college degree programs who meet criteria of grade point average, service and faculty recommendation.